 Passaconaway was an amazing man.
 He was Sagamore (Abenaki sakimau). of the Native People called Penacook.

 The Penacook were a confederation of native American peoples living on the Merrimack River Valley in south and central New Hampshire at the time of first European contact in the early seventeenth century.
 At this time there were over ten thousand Penacook [sometimes spelled Pennacook] separated into as many as eighteen different sub tribes.
-Due to the introduction of new disease by the colonists, the Penacook were devastated by a smallpox epidemic in 1612-13 and 1620 and also devastating epidemics of influenza and diphtheria which dramatically reduced their numbers.
+Due to the introduction of new diseases by the colonists, the Penacook were devastated by a smallpox epidemic in 1612-13 and 1620 and also devastating epidemics of influenza and diphtheria which dramatically reduced their numbers.
 By 1631, Thomas Dudley estimated their number to be “at four or five hundred men.”

 Passaconaway consistently urged his tribe to maintain peace with the European settlers.
 Among his own people, he was known as “Papisseconewa,” and “Papasiquineo,” his name reportedly from the Abenaki words “Papoeis” meaning child, and “Kunnaway,” a bear, i.e. “Child of the Bear.”
 They considered him a leader, priest and physician.
 In various European writings he was called sachem, sagamore, sagamo, bashaba, and powah.
 The European settlers considered him a friend.
 But even though Passaconaway never moved against or threatened the settlers, the colonists thought of Passaconaway and his people as a potential threat, and devil worshipers.